 Still, it can serve as an indicator that your mental health is suffering, and whether you should take action by seeking help to improve your mood.

-Personalized guidance will be provided to you once you've completed the test.
+Personalized recommendations will be provided to you once you've completed the test.

 When should you take this test?